Emergency Response Plan

 - For seizure activity: Clear the area around the patient to protect them from further injury.
 Do not place anything in the mouth and do not restrain the individual.

 If you observe a suspicious object or potential bomb on campus, do not handle the object.
-Clear the area and immediately call 911 and contact Public Safety at 978-556-3333 or call extension 3333 from any campus phone.
+Clear the area and immediately call 9-1-1 and then contact Public Safety at 978-556-3333 or call extension 3333 from any campus phone.

 If You Receive a Bomb Threat: